What is it like to live in Macau?

 Make the first step, and soon you’ll walk, and then you’ll run.

-18. Would you recommend others to live in Macau?
+Do you recommend living in Macau?

-Certainly.
-I have come to love Macau as my second home.
+Certainly, I have come to love Macau as my second home.

 I’ve been here for ten years, and I would have never survived if Macau didn’t love me or all expatriates back.